Clue355/Clue355/README.md

 - Hello, my name is Carlos
 - I'm 100% complete with a one year software engineering program
-- I learned front-end, back-end languages, libraries, frameworks, OOP, functional programing and more
+- I learned front-end, back-end languages, libraries, frameworks, OOP and more
 - Look at my projects and tell me what you think
 - Feel free to ask me questions!